2018 - 2020

 We failed to understand the priority of the content.
 There are a lot of questions around what information hierarchy makes sense to the users.

 Information on the section: (1) Category title (2) tag keywords (3) numbers the keyword appear

 The information under this section is auto-generated by the tags added during viewing.
 The image on the left is an example of the category "Violence" generated by entering the tags keywords underneath.
-The number of those words tagged is to remind users how frequently those scenes appear.
-There is no evidence of how users going to use this information about tags and their appearance.
+The number of those words tagged is to remind users how frequent those scenes appear.
+There is no evidence of how users going to use this information about tags and their appearance frequency.

-Hiding all information related to keywords and their number on a side
+All information related to keywords and their number on a side pop up.